-The Sony Alpha A6000 and the Nikon D1 are two digital cameras that were announced, respectively, in February 2014 and June 1999.
+The Sony Alpha A6000 and the Nikon D1 are two digital cameras that were revealed to the public, respectively, in February 2014 and June 1999.
 The A6000 is a mirrorless interchangeable lens camera, while the D1 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Sony has a resolution of 24 megapixel, whereas the Nikon provides 2.6 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Nikon provides 2.6 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6000 vs Nikon D1

-The physical size and weight of the Sony A6000 and the Nikon D1 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Sony A6000 and the Nikon D1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6000 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D1 is considerably larger (199 percent) than the Sony A6000.
 Moreover, the D1 is substantially heavier (220 percent) than the A6000.
 It is noteworthy in this context that the D1 is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.